c4s0py/stuff/README.md

 A list of projects created by me using exclusively python.

-Encrypter.py - An Vigenère cipher created as part of the Computer Science freecodecamp course.
+Encrypter.py - An Vigenère cipher

 DiceRoller.py - a DND style dice roller utilising Tkinter GUI where you can input stat modifiers to effect the final result.

 CardChecker.py - A validity credit card checker which uses the Luhn algorithm.
-Created as part of the computer science FreeCodeCamp course.

 Expense_tracker.py - an expense tracker that utilises Lambda functions.
-Created as part of the computer science FreeCodeCamp course.

 Case Converter.py -  a program that takes a string formatted in Camel Case or Pascal Case, then converts it into Snake Case.
-Created as part of the computer science FreeCodeCamp course.

 PasswordGen.py - Importing modules and using Regular Expressions to build your own password generator program.
-Created as part of the computer science FreeCodeCamp course.

 shortestpath.py -  Use functions, loops, conditional statements, and dictionary comprehensions to implement a Shortest Path algorithm.

-Created as part of the computer science FreeCodeCamp course.
+clicker.py -  An autoclicker GUI made using Tkinter, pyautogui and keyboard.